sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - **`APPROVE`**: Approve a new deployment on a chain.
 This leaf must be submitted in the `approve` function on the `SphinxModuleProxy`.
 - **`EXECUTE`**: Execute a transaction in the deployment.
 These leaves must be submitted in the `execute` function on the `SphinxModuleProxy`.

 On-chain, both leaf types are represented as a [`SphinxLeaf`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/contracts/core/SphinxDataTypes.sol#L17-L30).
 You'll notice that the `SphinxLeaf` type has a `data` field, which is arbitrary data that's encoded based on the leaf type.
+We'll describe the fields of the decoded data for each leaf type below.

+### `APPROVE` Leaf Data

 The `data` field of an `APPROVE` leaf consists of the following fields, which are ABI encoded:
 * `address safeProxy`: The address of the Gnosis Safe.